This page provides information and resources for "full" solid waste facilities permits.

 - The review/processing timelines are longer.

 - Certain insignificant changes can sometimes be approved through an RFI amendment or modification to the permit.

 The Permit Task/Tiers Chart illustrates the major differences between the full, standardized, and registration permit, and notification tiers.

 - Full permit application and permit submittal checklist ("laundry list")

-- Writing a solid waste facility permit (revised February 24, 2010)
+- Writing a solid waste facilities permit (revised February 24, 2010)